-The Paris Agreement, enacted in 2016, aims to limit the increase in global temperatures to less than $2^{\circ}C$ - and ideally,
+The Paris Agreement, enacted in 2016, aims to limit the increase in global temperatures to less than 2°C - and ideally, less than 1.5°C - over pre-industrial levels.

 The Kyocera Group recognizes the fight against climate change as a priority issue.
 We set long-term environmental strategies in 2018 based on the 2°C-level target.
 We have since realigned our long-term strategies to support the 1.5°C-level target, implementing broad measures to promote renewable energy and prevent global warming.